jc141x/jc141-bash/docs/readme.md

 trap 'cleanup' EXIT INT SIGINT SIGTERM
 ```

-- will call cleanup function the game exits or crashes.
+- will call cleanup function if the game exits or crashes.

 - there can be cases where zombie processes exist and unmounting is postponed or never happens without user input.